Life as a digital nomad comes with its own unique benefits as well as challenges.

 We recommend this shockproof multi-layered laptop sleeve by Masiso.

-This suave digital nomad organiser by Harber London is essentially a laptop/tablet case that has ALL the pockets, zips and straps to keep your cables, chargers, USB’s and paperwork in strict alignment.
+This suave digital nomad organiser by Harber London is essentially a laptop/tablet case that has ALL the pockets, zips and straps to keep your cables, chargers, USB’s, one or two pairs of headphones and paperwork in strict alignment.

 It even transforms into a backpack or messenger bag.
 The sky is the limit with this one.
 You could even put one of The Broke Backpackers favourite travel wallets in there or a business card because every digital nomad needs a fat stack of those.
 I can see you now, comparing your card to everyone else’s but ONLY YOURS will have raised lettering on pale nimbus white.